 Of course, once the levels tool has been discovered, it'll be only natural to want to experiment and increasing and decreasing the boxes more than suggested above will depend on the quality of the original photograph.
 However, there can be a tendency to get a bit carried away with the numbers in the box in the right.
 Pushing the numbers up might make the picture brighter, but keep an eye on white images in the picture such as clouds, or the walls of buildings.
 As the numbers go higher, definitions can be lost until white objects become a blinding glare.

-Good blogs can be let down by sub-standard photos.
+Good blogs can be let down by sub-standard photos, based on experience from the experts of New York SEO.
 Anyone who uses the internet to display their photos in any way will benefit enormously by taking a couple of minutes to transform their photos using this simple tip, and their photos will stand out from those of their friends and acquaintances as a result.

 Ultimately, no amount of editing can turn a bad into photograph, so it's vitally important to know how to take a decent photograph in the first place.